-How Cyber Insurance works
+How Cyber Insurance Works

 Examples of Cyber insurance in action

 A small business named His and Hers is operated by two sisters and located in Swansea.
 They sell a variety of men’s and women’s clothes out of their medium-sized brick and mortar store, located in a retail park.
-They also fulfill online orders through their own website which is hosted via a well known eCommerce platform… continue reading
+They also fulfil online orders through their own website which is hosted via a well known eCommerce platform… continue reading

-Pay up, or else
+Pay Up, or Else

 A small firm of accountants operates out of an office located on a high street in Kent.
 The small business has five employees, and serve a variety of local businesses and residents with accounting, tax, and financial advisory needs… continue reading